aws-samples/aws-appsync-resolver-samples/examples/cdk/aoss-search-app/README.md

 npm run cdk deploy -- -O output.json
 ```

-Once deployed, you can find your API **TodoAPI** in the AWS console.
+Once deployed, you can find your API **SearchTodoAPI** in the AWS console.

 ## Connect to an app